-As a person who have done this before I know how confusing, overwhelming and hard it could be.
-Especially with the huge variety of different bars, types, characteristics and brands…
+As a person who has done this before I know how confusing, overwhelming and hard it could be.
+Especially with the huge variety of different bars, types, characteristics, and brands…

 That’s why I highly recommend you to read this article till the end.

 If you stick with me in the next few paragraphs you are going to learn:

 - What are the top 5 best wall-mounted pull-up bars you can get?

 - Which one is the perfect fit for you and your needs?

 - What are the 9 important features you should know about before you buy one?

 - What are the 4 main benefits of using a pull-up bar?